theintdev/theintdev.github.io/README.md

     Your markdown content goes here
    ```

+   **NB** Only the title, image and author name front matter are required

+   Any media assets should be placed inside the `media` folder in an article specific folder and should be no greater then 1000px in any given dimension.

 5. Commit your changes in logical chunks.
 Please adhere to these [git commit
    message guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
    or your code is unlikely be merged into the main project.
 Use Git's